SaumyaBhaskar/Sales-Dashboard-in-Power-BI/README.md

 The dataset includes information on sales transactions, encompassing attributes like order date, region, product category, sales amount, profit, and quantity sold.​

 ## 🛠️ Tools and Technologies Used
-- Power BI: Data visualization and dashboard creation.​
+- **Power BI**: Data visualization and dashboard creation.​
-- Excel: Data preprocessing and cleaning.​
+- **Excel**: Data preprocessing and cleaning.​
-- DAX (Data Analysis Expressions): Creating calculated measures and columns.​
+- **DAX (Data Analysis Expressions)**: Creating calculated measures and columns.​

 ## 🔑 Key Features
-- Interactive Visualizations: Dynamic charts and graphs that allow users to explore sales data across various dimensions.​
+- **Interactive Visualizations**: Dynamic charts and graphs that allow users to explore sales data across various dimensions.​
-- Filters and Slicers: Enable users to drill down into specific regions, products, or time frames.​
+- **Filters and Slicers**: Enable users to drill down into specific regions, products, or time frames.​
-- Sales Forecasting: Utilizes Power BI's forecasting capabilities to predict sales for the upcoming 15 days.​
+- **Sales Forecasting**: Utilizes Power BI's forecasting capabilities to predict sales for the upcoming 15 days.​

 ## 📊 Dashboard Preview